 - Specialist food technology facilities

 - Well-resourced ICT suite

 - Two minibuses

-We have access to the hydrotherapy pool at Stour Connect day centre, just a short walk from the school, and this is used weekly by many classes.
+We have access to the hydrotherapy pool at Stour Connect Day Centre, just a short walk from the school, and this is used weekly by many classes.
 We have outdoor gym equipment on each site and plenty of resources for play.
-We have weekly visits from NHS physio and occupational therapists, who work with identified pupils.
+We have access to NHS physio and occupational therapists, who work with identified pupils.
 We also have two Speech and Language Therapists who work one day each at Yewstock offering training, advice and guidance to staff and work 1.1 with a small number of identified pupils.

 Consulting with parents/carers

-We consult and report to parents and carers through Parents Evenings, Annual Reviews, and Annual Report at the end of the year, through Home School communication and discussion.
+We consult and report to parents and carers through surveys, Parents Evenings, Annual Reviews, and Annual Report at the end of the year, and through Home School communication and discussion.

 The Annual Review process is run as a Person Centred Review, and focuses on the outcomes for your child at the end of their current key stage, so usually looking two or three years ahead.

-We also consult with parents to compile our annual School Development Plan.
+We also consult with parents/carers to compile our annual School Development Plan.